Oompa-Loompas

+Background

+Willy Wonka's competition with rival chocolatiers Arthur Slugworth, Mr. Fickelgruber, and Mr. Prodnose was said to have been inspired by rivalry between Cadbury and Rowntree, both companies which had been accused of sourcing slave labour for chocolate production.
+When Charlie and the Chocolate Factory was published in 1964, it included three thousand Oompa-Loompas as African Pygmies forced to stay at Willy Wonka's factory, compensated only with chocolate.
+These characters may have mirrored the situation of cocoa workers at the time.

 Design and characteristics

+The Oompa-Loompas are described as being no larger than medium-sized dolls, with rosy-white skin and long golden-brown hair.
+They wear the same clothes they wore at Loompaland: the men wear deerskins, the women wear leaves and the children wear nothing at all.

+Before moving to Willy Wonka's chocolate factory, the Oompa-Loompas lived in Loompaland, where they lived in constant fear of the predators that would eat them.
+Their main source of food were green caterpillars that tasted disgusting, so they would mash the caterpillars with bugs and plants to make them slightly less disgusting.
+Their favourite food is cocoa beans.
+When Willy Wonka arrived, he told the chief he and his people can come live and work at his factory and have all the cocoa beans they want.

 In the first edition of Charlie and the Chocolate Factory, the Oompa-Loompas are depicted as dark-skinned African pygmies.
 This was a source of controversy, and in 1970 the NAACP criticised the story and stated the Oompa-Loompas had overtones of slavery.
-Dahl insisted the Oompa-Loompas had no racist intent, and rewrote the book, changing the Oompa-Loompa's skin colour to white and changing the origin of the Oompa-Loompas from Africa to the made-up "Loompaland".
+Dahl insisted the Oompa-Loompas had no racist origin, saying the criticism was "real Nazi stuff".
+Dahl and children's author Eleanor Cameron sparred publicly about the depiction of Oompa-Loompas.
+However, he later rewrote the book, changing the Oompa-Loompa's skin colour to white and changing the origin of the Oompa-Loompas from Africa to the made-up "Loompaland".
 The second design was drawn by British illustrator Faith Jaques.

 In the 1971 film, the Oompa-Loompas are depicted as having orange skin, green pompadour-like hairstyles, and sporting brown shirts and white dungarees.
 They were portrayed by dwarf actors Rudy Borgstaller, George Claydon, Malcolm Dixon, Rusty Goffe, Ismed Hassan, Norman McGlen, Angelo Muscat, Pepe Poupee, Marcus Powell, and Albert Wilkinson.

 In the 2005 film, the Oompa-Loompas are all identical, and they sport space age jumpsuits.
-They were all played by Kenyan-British dwarf actor Deep Roy.
+They were all played by Kenyan-British dwarf actor Deep Roy and voiced by Danny Elfman.

 In the 2023 prequel Wonka, the Oompa-Loompas are primarily embodied by the solitary "Lofty", portrayed by Hugh Grant, although different actors portray other similar-looking Oompa-Loompas in a flashback sequence.
 Their appearances match the design of the 1971 film's Oompa-Loompas, although their small stature and orange complexion were created using computer-generated effects.
+The Oompa-Loompas in Loompaland are portrayed to wear outfits and carry halberds similar to the Swiss Guard.